FuelLabs/sway-applications/airdrop/README.md

 ### Tests

-In order to run the tests you will need to build both the simple-token and airdrop-distributor projects.
-The airdrop-distributor is dependent on the simple-token project, as a result simple-token MUST be compiled first.
+In order to run the tests you will need to build both the simple-asset and airdrop-distributor projects.
+The airdrop-distributor is dependent on the simple-asset project, as a result simple-asset MUST be compiled first.

-First, make sure that you are in the root of the simple-token project i.e. `/path/to/airdrop/simple-token/<you are here>`.
+First, make sure that you are in the root of the simple-asset project i.e. `/path/to/airdrop/simple-asset/<you are here>`.

-There is one command required to run the tests for simple-token.
-This will both build and test the simple-token project.
+There is one command required to run the tests for simple-asset.
+This will both build and test the simple-asset project.

 1. Run the tests